OxfordCBRG/sps/README.md

 # Building

 - Ensure that you have both `rpm-build` and `rpmdevtools` installed
-- If you haven't done so already, run `rpmdev-structure`
+- If you haven't done so already, run `rpmdev-setuptree`
 - Download the tarball for one of the tagged releases; the file should have a name similar to `sps-3.0.tar.gz`
 - Build the source and binary files with `rpmbuild -ta TARFILE`, substituting `TARFILE` for the path to the download
 - Install the RPM found in `~/rpmbuild/RPMS/x86_64/` on every node and the Slurm master